mozilla/moztrap/docs/standards.rst

 ~~~~~

 A consistent coding style helps make code easier to read and maintain.
 Many of
-these rules are a matter of preference and an alternative choice would be
+these rules are a matter of preference and an alternate choice would serve
-equally fine, but follow them anyway for the sake of consistency within this
+equally well, but follow them anyway for the sake of consistency within this
 codebase.

 If in doubt, follow :pep:`8`, Python's own style guide.